 Ideally, a tagger will be correct for every token.
 If so, it will score 1 (or 100%) for accuracy, and 1 (or 1 average tag per word) for ambiguity.
 Clearly, there is little value in a perfect score on one dimension, if the other score is poor.

-All software written as part of this project will be released under an open source license.
-Our Tibetan pos tagging software, incorporating a word segmentation component, will be released on Tibetan NLP, a GitHub page collecting tools and resources related to natural language processing of Tibetan.
+All software written as part of this project is being released under an open source license, and is available at Tibetan NLP, a GitHub page collecting tools and resources related to natural language processing of Tibetan.
 The page also has contributions from the Tibetan Buddhist Resource Center and the Tibetan & Himalayan Library.